AndyA/jsonpath-lifter/README.md

 `clone`  | True to clone values copied from the source document `leaf`   | `src` will only match leaf nodes

-The `src` and `set` properties control the execution of the rule and one or other of them is required.
+The `src` and `set` properties control the execution of each rule and one or other of them is required.
 The other properties are optional.
 Let's take a look at them in more detail.

 ### src